Genivia/ugrep/README.md

            %%     the percentage sign.

            %1     the first regex group capture of the match,  and  so  on  up  to group %9, same as %[1]#, requires option -P Perl matching.

            %[NUM]#
-                  the regex group capture NUM, requires option -P Perl matching.
+                  the regex group capture NUM, requires option -P.

            The  [ARG]  part  of  a  field  is  optional  and may be omitted.
+When present, the argument must be placed in [] brackets, for example  %[,]F to output a comma, the pathname, and a separator.

+           Fields  %[SEP]$  and  %u  are switches and do not write anything to the output.

            The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field with a %[SEP]$.
-When [SEP] is not provided as in %$, reverses the separator to the default separator or the separator speci- fied by --separator.
+When [SEP] is not provided, reverses the separator to the default separator or the  separator  specified  by --separator.

+           Formatted output is written for each matching pattern, which means that a line may be output multiple times when patterns match more than  once on  the  same  line.
+When field %u is found anywhere in the specified format string, matching lines are output only once  unless  option  -u, --ungroup is used or when a newline is matched.

            Additional formatting options: